lukasniemeier/multiclock/README.md

 ## Building

-Build this shell extension with Visual Studio 2013, there are no thrid-party libraries used.
+Build this shell extension with Visual Studio 2013, there are no third-party libraries used.